DwayneDibley/ElixirWx/README.md

   end
 ```

-You can see a screenshot of the created window in the img directory....
+You can see a screenshots of the created window in the img directory....

 The code is a long way from finished, but I (at least) am encouraged by the results so far!...